leifll/js-exec-mod/README.md

 # js-obj-mod
-Examples that illustrate the JS thread model
+Examples that illustrate the ECMA execution model